bevyengine/rfcs/rfcs/45-stageless.md

    2. Implement while-active states as sugar for simple run criteria
    3. Create on-enter and on-exit schedules
    4. Create sugar for adding systems to these schedules
-8. Rename "system chaining" to "system handling"
+8. Rename "system chaining" to "system piping"
    1. Usage was very confusing for new users
-   2. Almost exclusively used for error handling
-   3. New concept of "systems with a linear graph of ordering constraints between them" is naturally described as a chain
+   2. New concept of "systems with a linear graph of ordering constraints between them" is naturally described as a chain
 9. Add new examples
     1. Complex control flow with supplementary schedules
     2. Fixed time-step pattern